Burden of disease

 University of Washington Institute for Health Metrics and Evaluation interactive tool for global burden of disease data

-OECD calculated and published Years of Life Lost statistics by countries, sex and causes of death in OECD database, find data by choosing subject 'Potential years of life lost'
+OECD calculated and published Years of Life Lost statistics by countries, sex and causes of death in OECD database.

 CONTACT